Trump booed while visiting Justice Ruth Bader Ginsburg's casket at Supreme Court

 While Trump praised Ginsburg in the wake of her death, the next day his campaign began fundraising off the Supreme Court vacancy she left, and the president gleefully led chants of "fill that seat" at a campaign rally.

-Trump and Senate Republicans have moved quickly to confirm a justice tor replace Ginsburg, with Trump pushing for a vote before the Nov.
+Trump and Senate Republicans have moved quickly to confirm a justice to replace Ginsburg, with Trump pushing for a vote before the Nov.
 3 election.